darwinia-network/linters/tslint/README.md

 ## Usage

-In the tslint.json that you want to extends the rules of 'x-tslint', add the content below:
+In the tslint.json that you want to extends the rules of '@darwinia/lints/tslint', add the content below:

 ```json
 {